rxue/learning-dirary/books/programming/practical-coding/code-complete/part-vi-system-considerations/README.md

 > To evaluate software-development methods, you must measure them.

 > *To argue againest measurement is to argue that it's better not to know what's really happening on your project*

+## 28.5 Treating Programers as People
+### Religious Issues
+> Use "suggestions" or "guidelines" with respect to area Avoid setting rigid "rules" or "standards"

+Details of a specific standard is often less important than the fact that some standard exists.
+Don't set standard for your programmers, but do insist they standardize in the areas that are important to you

+**Practical tips** :

+format code automatically, i.e. by means of IDE

+# Chapter 29: Integration
+## Incremental Integratin Strategy
+### Bottom-Up Integration
+**requirement for applying**
+complete design of the whole before you start integration

+> Letting low-level details drive the design of higher-level classes contradict principles of information hiding and object-oriented design